knee-cola/jest-mock-axios/README.md

 Although this might not be the most realistic use-case of this functionality, it does illustrate how `lastReqGet` method can be used to alter the default behaviour of the `mockResponse` method.

 **NOTE:** the identical effect can be achived by using the [`lastPromiseGet`](#axioslastpromiseget) method.
 These two methods perform a similar task, as described in the corresponding documentation.

+# Missing features
+AxiosMock coveres the most popular parts of Axios API, meaning that some of the features are not missing (i.e. interceptors).

+If you need an additional feature, you can request it by creating a new issue on [project's GitHub page](https://github.com/knee-cola/jest-mock-axios/issues/).

+Also you are welcome to implement the missing feature yourself and make a pull request :)

 # Synchronous promise
 Tha magic which enables axio mock to work synchronously is hidden away in [`jest-mock-promise`](https://www.npmjs.com/package/jest-mock-promise), which enables promises to be settled in synchronous manner.